-Miss Day MADE ME Do My Best In Everything
+Miss Day Made Me Try My Best In Everything

 There she sat stoic and proud in her nursing uniform.
 The white contrasted with her coal black skin.
 I was always cocky and before I approached the plate to lead off our half of the first inning, I said, "Watch THIS, Miss Day!"
-She didn't bat an eyelash looking unimpressed.
+She didn't bat an eyelash looking unimpressed... for now.

-The Marine was caught off guard and threw high to third but that didn't matter anyway because I had already passed that base and was headed straight for the plate like the 5:15 pm Northern Pacific train heading for home on a Friday!
+The Marine was caught off guard and threw high to third but that didn't matter anyway because I had already decided to go for home and had passed that base, headed straight for the plate like the 5:15 pm Northern Pacific express heading for home on a Friday!